What Credit Score Do You Need to Refinance Your Mortgage?

 - Avoid closing accounts.
 Closing old credit accounts won’t help your credit score, and it may actually hurt it.
 Even if you’re not using old credit cards, keep those accounts open to help your credit history length, which accounts for 15% of your score.

 - Pay down non-mortgage debt.
 Another important factor in your credit score is your credit utilization ratio, which is the percentage of the credit you’re using relative to your available credit.
-Paying down each credit card balance to below 30% of your available credit can improve your credit utilization ratio and credit score.
+Paying down each credit card balance to well below 30% of your available credit can improve your credit utilization ratio and credit score.
+Aim for 10% utilization or lower, if you can.
 For other debts, such as auto, personal or student loans, make extra payments to shrink your balances sooner.

 - Don’t open any new accounts.
 New credit inquiries can hurt your credit score.
 Plus, too much new debt can earn you the reputation of a high-risk borrower.
 If you’re considering opening a new credit account, wait until after your mortgage refinance is completed.